gitlabhq/gitlabhq/CONTRIBUTING.md

 Once an issue has been worked on and is ready for development, a UXer applies the ~"UX ready" label to that issue.

 The UX team has a special type label called ~"design artifact".
 This label indicates that the final output for an issue is a UX solution/design.
 The solution will be developed by frontend and/or backend in a subsequent milestone.
 Any issue labeled ~"design artifact" should not also be labeled ~"frontend" or ~"backend" since no development is needed until the solution has been decided.

 ~"design artifact" issues are like any other issue and should contain a milestone label, ~"Deliverable" or ~"Stretch", when scheduled in the current milestone.

+To prevent the misunderstanding that a feature will be be delivered in the assigned milestone, when only UX design is planned, the Product Manager should create an issue specifically for the ~"design artifact" with a title that makes this clear (e.g. `Design exploration for XYZ`).

 Once the ~"design artifact" issue has been completed, the UXer removes the ~"design artifact" label and applies the ~"UX ready" label.
-The Product Manager can use the existing issue or decide to create a whole new issue for the purpose of development.

 ## Issue tracker